Dawn of War IV: Everything We Know So Far

 Modes and Multiplayer

 Multiplayer includes skirmish against AI, custom lobbies, and competitive 1v1, 2v2, and 3v3 matches.
+The devs confirmed tthat the maps are larger than anything in previous Dawn of War games.
+Dozens of multiplayer maps will ship at launch, alongside co-op campaigns.

 The popular Last Stand mode from Dawn of War II is returning.
 Three players each control a hero and fight waves of enemies in an arena.
 Heroes can be customized with wargear between matches.
 This mode was missing in DoW III and fans are thrilled to see it back.